camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 - Migrate catch events: if a catch event is mapped, the associated subscription is migrated.
 - Remove catch events: if a catch event in the source process is not mapped, then the associated subscription is closed during migration.
-- Create catch events: if a catch event of the target process is not the target of a mapping instruction, then a new subscription is opened during migration.
+- Add catch events: if a catch event of the target process is not the target of a mapping instruction, then a new subscription is opened during migration.

 ### Migrate catch events